-Almost half of large businesses are under enquiry at any one time by the 2,400 staff in HMRC’s Large Business directorate.
-This level of enquiry activity is unlikely to fall anytime soon, especially as HMRC believes large businesses are responsible for £9.5bn of the tax gap.
+Almost half of the large businesses are under inquiry at any one time by the 2,400 staff in HMRC’s Large Business Directorate.
+This level of inquiry activity is unlikely to fall anytime soon, especially as HMRC believes large businesses are responsible for £9.5bn of the tax gap.

 HMRC’s High Net Worth Unit (HNWU) closely monitors the 6,500 wealthiest individuals in the UK.